vanHeemstraSystems/feynman-technique/300/README.md

 # 300 - Building Our Application

+Now known as **the Feynman technique**, it’s a simple process for *deeply learning* and *internalizing topics*, containing 4 repeatable steps:

 ## 100 - Step 1 – Study
 The first step is easy.
 In fact, anyone who’s reading an article about learning processes is probably already doing it.